 - Going to wine tastings

-As the face of older Americans evolves, retirement communities are evolving themselves to appeal to new needs.
-But whether a community calls itself a CCRC or an LPC, both offer the same experience – only the name has changed.
+As the face of older Americans evolves, retirement communities are evolving to appeal to evolving needs.

-Ventana by Buckner: Life Plan Community in Dallas, TX
+Ventana by Buckner’s Life Plan Community in Dallas, TX

 Ventana by Buckner wants to give our members peace of mind for the future by offering life care agreements.
 This will ensure they receive the best possible care for the rest of their lives in an environment where they will be comfortable and happy.
 So, if you’re thinking about life plan communities vs. CCRCs, Ventana by Buckner will exceed your highest expectations, offering exceptional care and a wide variety of amenities, services, and social outings.
 Contact us today at 214.225.6197 for more information on how to retire in our high-rise residence.